-When you have alphabetic or alphanumeric data that is too wide for a cell and there is data to the right of that cell, Excel visually chops off the text.
-In situations such as this, it's pretty obvious that the column is too narrow, and you can choose to widen it.
-When it comes to the answers to formulas, though, if Excel chops off part of the number, you may not realize it-and you might assume that what you see is correct.
-To prevent that possible confusion, Excel places pound signs in the cell as a warning that the column needs to be widened to see the entire number.
+When you have alphabetic or alphanumeric data that is too wide for a cell, if there is data to the right of that cell, Excel visually chops off the text.
+It's pretty obvious that the column is too narrow, and you can widen it.
+When it comes to the answers to formulas, if Excel chopped off part of the number, you may not realize it-and you might assume that what you see is correct.
+To prevent that, Excel places pound signs in the cell as a warning that the column needs to be widened to see the entire number.

-A HANDS-ON 6.2 Use the SUM Function
+HANDS-ON 6.2 Use the SUM Function

 In this exercise, you will use the SUM function to add a series of numbers in the Budget and Actual columns for the first quarter.
-First, you will manually type the function, and then you will use the Sum button to automatically enter the function.
+First, you will manually type the function; then you will use the Sum button to automatically enter the function.
 Finally, you will create a subtraction formula from scratch.